Toonkit/Website/README.md

 This is required to play Corporate Clash.
 These packages can be downloaded on [Microsoft's official website](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
 Scroll down to `Visual Studio 2015` and follow the instructions.

+#### **Q:** How do I check the status of Corporate Clash?

+When experiencing issues, it's helpful to first [visit the Status page](https://status.corporateclash.net/).
+This describes if the services are experiencing any outages, or are running as expected.
+The services it reports on are the Main Game, the Website, and the Login API.

 ## Launcher

 #### **Q:** When I click play in the launcher, it's stuck on "Come back soon!" and nothing launches